 Pursuant to the loan note purchase agreement date October 14, 2022 and the amendment to the agreement dated December 21, 2022, the Group issued loan notes of US\$22,397,271, in which US\$17,400,000 was contributed by shareholders with significant influence over the Company and key management personnel of the Company, with coupon rate of 25% per annum paid in kind and a maturity period of 5 years.
 Class C Warrants of the Company were issued to the subscribers of the loan notes and one of the subscribers was also granted a 3-year option for the additional subscription of US\$5,000,000 loan notes together with the grant of a certain number of the Company's Class C Warrants (which changed to the grant of a certain number of the Company's Class A ordinary shares after the Capital Reorganization) upon such subscription with the terms set out in these agreements (see note 25).
-Thus, the loan notes, and the Class C Warrants issued (see note 22).
-The option for additional subscription of US\$5,000,000 loan notes were fully settled in cash in October 2023 (see note 29).
+Thus, the loan note transaction contains three components: a liability component and two freestanding derivatives in respect of the option for additional subscription of loan notes, and the Class C Warrants issued (see note 22).
+The option for additional subscription of US\$5,000,000 loan notes was exercised by the option holder on October 12, 2023.
+All the loan notes were fully settled in cash in October 2023 (see note 29).